-Leadership is everywhere.
-On the internet, at work, or libraries displays.
-But how to recognize trustworthy leadership?
+Leadership is a trendy topic.
+But how to recognize trustworthy leader?

 If you are on a quest to find solutions to come further, the world is full of inspiring people, rags to rich stories, and experts.

 You can learn something from every one of them, no matter on what part of the spectrum you are.
-From spiritual leaders to the hard-core business folk, via the self-optimization geeks, there is room for everybody and every style.
-And that's a good thing.
+From spiritual leaders to the purest business folk, you can find inspiration everywhere.

-In this article, I'd like to talk about one aspect that can help you find the right role model for you - beyond how well they're doing and how brilliant they are: Their trustworthiness and capacity to self-reflect.
+In this article, I'll talk about one aspect that can help you find the right role model for you - beyond how well they're doing and how brilliant they are: Their trustworthiness and capacity to self-reflect.

-In order to recognize a trustworthy thought leader - and if you want to - you need to pay attention to a few things, that seem unimportant but can inspire you to become your best.
+In order to recognize a trustworthy thought leader you'll need to pay attention to a few things, that seem unimportant but can inspire you to become your best.

-They don't think they have the monopoly on truth and/or originality.
+They don't think they have the monopoly on truth nor originallity.

 Self-confidence is one of the keys to success.
 No doubt about it.
 Lots of entrepreneurs and creators, unfortunately, never make it, because they lack it.

-They think their work isn't good enough to expose to the world, they think nobody needs to hear what they have to say, and they think they can't create something original.
+They think their work isn't good enough, that nobody needs to hear what they have to say, and that they can't create something original.

 But the truth is...